IIIF/api/source/presentation/4.0/index.md

 ## Load a particular view of some resource and modify it

+⚠ what are we doing with this?
+Do we still allow it?
+It's a good use case...

 In the previous usage, the fragment of IIIF carried by the annotation with the motivation `contentState` provides enough information for a Client to load a resource and show it.
 This fragment can also carry additional IIIF Presentation API resources not shown in the referred-to resource.
 For example, in the following example the Content State carries additional annotations not present in the original published Manifest.
 A client initializing from this Content State would show these additional annotations to the user:

 ```json